sampablo22/Linux-update-script/README.md

 3. If required, reboot your computer or force bash to re-read ```~/.profile```:

     ```exec -l bash```

 4. Change directories to your private bin if you're not there already:
     ```cd ~/bin```
     Clone my script from the repository:
     ```git clone https://github.com/sampablo22/Linux-update-script.git```

 5. Mark the file as executable:
     ```chmod +x update_Debian.sh```

+6. Make a symlink from the script to the bin folder:

+    ```ln -s ~/bin/Linux-update-script/update_Debian.sh ~/bin```

-    Now you can run the script from anywhere with:
+7. Now you can run the script from anywhere with:
     ```./update_Debian.sh```

 ## Issues